 Impulsivity can also related to temper and anger control among adults with ADHD, often because the ability to think before you act (or speak)—which often prevents an anger response—requires a certain level of control over your reactions and impulses– which can be more challenging for ADHD brains especially when you are a child.
 Many adults with ADHD find that their “frustration” and “anger issues” often disappear when they learn to control impulsivity and learn to slow down in their lives.
 This indicates that it’s often not a problem with temper or anger at all, but instead with being able to manage impulses by slowing down, taking a breath, and thinking.

 Learning the ins and outs of these ADHD signs and symptoms can be a very liberating experience that can bring you peace of mind, comfort, and a renewed sense of confidence in yourself.
 For a long time, you’ve likely believed that there was something wrong with you.
 Maybe you’ve lived with a lot of frustration and confusion, wondering why other people seem to have it all together while you struggle to accomplish even the most basic, everyday tasks.
 Arming yourself with the right information about adult ADHD can help you in the important process of understanding how to work with the disorder—how to implement strategies to bring out your many personal strengths.
 It’s likely that you’ve been very weakness-oriented for much of your life; focusing on all the things you can’t do and the many ways that these ADHD signs stop you or hinder your success in life.
-The reality is that adults with ADHD think and behave differently from what society considers normal and typical.
+The reality is that adults with ADHD process and think differently from what society considers typical.
 This is largely why you struggle and why you might feel like you don’t fit in so many settings and life circumstances.
-Your strengths and abilities simply lie in different and unique areas and you require some learning and training to understand how to navigate those settings and situations designed for the typical individual.
-Your greatest realization will occur when you gain the coping strategies to manage ADHD and when you apply them so that you can succeed in any setting, any situation, and any challenge that comes your way.
+Your strengths and abilities simply lie in different and unique areas and you require some learning and training to understand how to navigate those settings and situations designed for the neurotypical individual.
+Your greatest realization will occur when you gain the coping strategies to manage challenging ADHD symptoms and when you apply them so that you can cope and thrive in any setting, any situation, and any challenge that comes your way.